spiffe/spiffe/standards/SPIFFE_Broker_API.md

 The `FetchJWTSVID` RPC allows a Broker to request one or more short-lived JWT-SVIDs with a specific audience for a workload.

 The `FetchJWTSVIDRequest` request message contains a mandatory workload reference.
-It also contains a mandatory `audience` field, which MUST contain the value to embed in the audience claim of the returned JWT-SVIDs.
+It also contains a mandatory `audience` field, which MUST contain the values to embed in the audience claim of the returned JWT-SVIDs.
 The `spiffe_id` field is optional, and is used to request a JWT-SVID for a specific SPIFFE ID.
 If unspecified, the server MUST return JWT-SVIDs for all identities authorized for the workload.

 The `FetchJWTSVIDResponse` response message consists of a mandatory `svids` field, which MUST contain one or more `JWTSVID` messages.